rkarn/GradientAttackGNNs/README.md

 ### 5. Comparison with different preventive measures
 - Applies to `Gate Classification` and `Hardware Trojan` folders for each notebook
 - Run gradient-based attack to GNNs after applying different preventive measures.
-- The preventive measures include `differential privacy`, `gradient clipping`, `secure aggregation`, `model compression with quantization`, and `adversarial training`.
+- The preventive measures include
+  - `differential privacy`
+  - `gradient clipping`
+  - `secure aggregation`
+  - `model compression with quantization`
+  - `adversarial training`
 - Analyze reconstruction errors across different preventive measures for each gate types.

 Please ignore the notebook titled `Rough Works Archive.ipynb` as these are for roughly testing some experiments.